 Employers can claim contractual maternity pay, etc via the Scheme, but not any statutory payments, eg statutory maternity pay which may be recoverable via existing schemes.

 Staff who are planning to take maternity, paternity, adoption, shared parental or bereavement leave on or after 25 April should have their statutory pay calculated by assessing their normal earnings, and not reduced earnings as a result of being furloughed.

-Employees who will be returning to work from maternity, paternity, adoption, shared parental, parental bereavement leave in the coming months are not subject to the furlough cut-off date of 30 June 2020.
-The exemption appears to confirm that such employees will still be accepted into the scheme on first-time furlough when they return even if this is after the cut-off date that applies in all other circumstances.
+Employees who started a period of maternity, paternity, adoption, shared parental, parental bereavement leave in the months before 10 June and will be returning after 10 June, are not subject to the furlough cut-off date of 30 June 2020; they can still be furloughed for the first time after 10 June.
 Such employees will need to meet all other eligibility requirements for furlough and the employer must have previously used the scheme to furlough employees.